Here you can find the annual reportnot

 ·

-The “Getting into the mood for Advent” on the 1st Advent in Protestant community center in Untersteinbach was well attended.
-Under the direction of Elke Herterich, Renate Lösch, Dorothea Frank and Margret and Joachim Knoche More than 25 hardworking crafters, bakers, carvers, cooks, and helpers volunteered to make the day a great success for visitors.
+The "Getting in the mood for Advent" on the first Sunday of Advent in Evangelical community center in Untersteinbach It was well attended.
+Under the direction of Elke Herterich, Renate Lösch, Dorothea Frank and Margret and Joachim Knoche More than 25 dedicated craftspeople, bakers, carvers, cooks, and helpers volunteered to make the day a great success for visitors.
 The doors were open from 11 a.m. to 5 p.m.

-After the service, the priest blew firstosaunenchor Advent songs on the market square, During the entire time, Namibian, regionally produced sausages were roasted, mulled wine, punch, coffee and delicious cakes and three times “Stories freely told” for adults and children by Dorothea Frank Many items were sold, but many visitors also took advantage of the time to enjoy a coffee with friends.
+After the service, the priest blew his horn first.Osaunenchor performing Advent carols in the market square, Throughout the entire time, Namibian, locally produced sausages were grilled, along with mulled wine, punch, coffee and delicious cakes, and three times...
+"Stories told freely" for adults and children by Dorothea Frank A wide range of items were offered.
+Many things were sold, but many visitors also used the time to enjoy a leisurely coffee with friends.

 Thanks again to all visitors and helpers who made this day a great success.